gszauer/GamePhysicsCookbook/README.md

 ## Figures

 Some of the figures created for the book did not translate well to print.
-To address this I have published all of the figures used in the book online at: [https://github.com/gamephysicscookbook/Figures](https://github.com/gamephysicscookbook/Figures)
+To address this I have included the all of the book figures in this repow and published the figures online at: [https://github.com/gamephysicscookbook/Figures](https://github.com/gamephysicscookbook/Figures)

 ## Math